-Never pull a load by attaching it to the cage; this can cause the vehicle to tip over.
+Never pull a load by attaching it to the bumper or luggage rack; this can cause the vehicle to tip over.
 Use only the trailer hitch (if installed) to pull a load.

 In an emergency situation, use the recovery hook to recover a stuck vehicle.